Thomas0176/Vehicle-Detection/writeup_template.md

 that method takes the img, orientation, pix_per_cell and cell_per_block as input.

 After playing around with the different parameters (mainly hist_feat, spatial_feat and hog_feat) I settled on the following:
-	color_space = 'RGB' # Can be RGB, HSV, LUV, HLS, YUV, YCrCb orient = 9  # HOG orientations
+	color_space = 'YCrCb' # Can be RGB, HSV, LUV, HLS, YUV, YCrCb orient = 9  # HOG orientations
 	pix_per_cell = 8 # HOG pixels per cell
 	cell_per_block = 2 # HOG cells per block
 	hog_channel = 0 # Can be 0, 1, 2, or "ALL"
 	spatial_size = (32, 32) # Spatial binning dimensions
 	hist_bins = 32    # Number of histogram bins
-	spatial_feat = False # Spatial features on or off
+	spatial_feat = True # Spatial features on or off
-	hist_feat = False # Histogram features on or off
+	hist_feat = True # Histogram features on or off
 	hist_range=(0,256)
 	hog_feat = True # HOG features on or off

-Interestingly, I turned of the spatial_feat and hist_feat as they didn't seem to add better accuracy.
+In addition to hog, I turned the spatial_feat and hist_feat on.
-I also used RGB colorspace.
+I also used YCrCb colorspace.

 I normalized the feature with  StandardScaler from sklearn.preprocessing.